yyyar/loginator/README.md

 ```

 Where `fields` is an array of variables to include to resulting json.
-And 'pretty' is indicator that you want pretty-printed multi-line json
+And `pretty` is indicator that you want pretty-printed multi-line json

 ##### Custom Formatters